 Phone: +64 9 921 9999 – ext: 6505

-Vinuli assists with the running of the institute.
+Jodie assists Tamara in the day to day running of the institute.
 Her work days are Monday, Tuesday and Wednesday.